 The symptoms of neuropathy should never be ignored because the underlying problem may progressively worsen without medical care.
 Sharisse Stephenson, MD, at Neurological Associates of North Texas is an expert at targeting the cause of neuropathy and developing a customized treatment to relieve your symptoms and prevent complications.
-To learn more about neuropathy or to schedule an appointment, call one of the offices in Abilene or Dallas, Texas, or click on the online booking feature.
+To learn more about neuropathy or to schedule an appointment, call the office in Dallas, Texas, or click on the online booking feature.

 Neuropathy is a general term referring to any type of injury or disease that affects your nerves.
 Since neuropathy encompasses a large number of nerve conditions, it’s further classified according to the nerves affected or by the disease causing the problem.